 VCure Specs and Build Quality

-The VCure is built around three claims: a stainless-steel curing chamber that does not absorb terpenes or stain over time, an active humidity system VIVOSUN markets as "Vaportrol" that pulls or pushes moisture to hit a setpoint, and a recipe engine that runs the chamber through a multi-day humidity ramp without intervention.
-Around those claims sit the supporting hardware: an internal carbon filter (smell containment), a sealed door with magnetic latch and gasket, and Wi-Fi for app control.
+The VCure is built around three claims: a stainless-steel curing chamber that does not absorb terpenes or stain over time, an active humidity system VIVOSUN calls Auto Vapor Balance that reads the chamber and corrects temperature and moisture to hold a setpoint, and a recipe engine that runs the chamber through a multi-day humidity profile without intervention.

-Build feels closer to a small kitchen appliance than a grow accessory.
-The stainless chamber is the right call for terpene-heavy flower, glass and plastic absorb aroma over time and stain in ways stainless does not.
-VIVOSUN ships replacement carbon filters and gaskets through their parts catalog, which matters if you plan to run the unit hard for years.
+Build feels closer to a small kitchen appliance than a grow accessory, and that's a compliment.
+Stainless is the right call for terpene-heavy flower.
+Glass and plastic absorb aroma and stain over time; stainless doesn't, which is why it survives years of resinous, skunky batches without holding the smell.
+VIVOSUN also ships replacement carbon filters and gaskets through their parts catalog, which matters more than it sounds if you plan to run the unit hard for years.
+Pricing moves around, so check the VIVOSUN VCure product page for the current number before ordering.

 How the VCure Works Step by Step